 Small Communities Big Solutions 2022 conference is hosted by The Alliance for the Economic Development of Southern West Virginia (Alliance), Coalfield Development and the West Virginia Community Development Hub (The Hub).

-We at The Hub are thrilled to announce the newest addition to our coaching team, Sherri James.
+Kalyn Obiozor-Dorey, Community Coaching Associate We at The Hub are thrilled to announce the newest addition to our Community Coaching Team, Kalyn

 Watch real stories of West Virginians who are bringing hope to their communities.

 For too long, who and what it means to be a West Virginian has been defined for us.
 It’s time to redefine the Mountain State in our own words and in the eyes of the world.
 West Virginia can be anything we want it to be – let’s redefine it together.